aspose-barcode/Aspose.BarCode-Documentation/cpp/developer-guide/barcode-generation/barcode-in-xml/_index.md

 ---
 title: Export and Import Barcode Generation State via XML in C++
-linktitle: Barcode Generation State in XML
+linktitle: Barcode Generation in XML
 type: docs
 description: This article explains how to import and export barcode the generation state to the XML format with C++ API or Library."
 keywords: "Export barcode to XML, Import barcode from XML, Barcode in XML, Aspose.BarCode, Read Barcode C++"